Classic View of Mont Saint Michel

 The Ramparts or ancient walls that surround the island were initially erected to protect the island against invaders.
 These ramparts had played a crucial role in history during the Hundred Years War when the island had turned into an impregnable fortress.
 You can take a walk around the ramparts and admire the panoramic views of the surrounding area from here.
 You can also head to the watchtower that dates back to the 13th century that is an observation deck today.

-Grand Rue Mont Saint Michel
+Must Checkout: Mont Saint Michel Museum

 Grand Rue